firassaidi/keevault-lm-wc-integration/README.md

 - **Product-Specific Settings**: Customize product settings like Keevault Product ID for each product and/or variation.
 - **Order Processing**: Automatically assign Keevault license keys for products purchased in WooCommerce.
 - **My Account Endpoint**: Adds a new 'License Keys' section in the WooCommerce "My Account" page where customers can view their license keys.
-- **Database Integration**: Contracts are stored in a custom database table and linked to WooCommerce orders.
+- **Database Integration**: License keys are stored in a custom database table and linked to WooCommerce orders.

 ## Installation